 Private Breast Ultrasound London

-Breast lumps are very common and the breast ultrasound scan is the easiest and fastest way to evaluate these lumps.
+Breast lumps are very common in women and the breast ultrasound scan is the easiest and fastest way to evaluate these lumps and reduce anxiety caused by not knowing.
 The breast scan uses sound waves to produce pictures of the internal structures of the breast.
 It is primarily used to help diagnose breast lumps or other abnormalities your doctor may have found during a physical exam, mammogram or breast MRI.
-Ultrasound scans are safe, noninvasive and do not use ionizing radiation.
+Ultrasound scans are safe, non-invasive and do not use ionizing radiation.

-Ultrasound is the best choice in determining if a lump is solid (which may be a non-cancerous lump or a cancerous tumour) or a fluid-filled sac such as a benign cysts.
+Ultrasound is the best choice in determining if a lump is solid (which may be a non-cancerous lump or a cancerous tumour) or a fluid-filled sac such as a benign cyst.

 Why would I need a breast ultrasound?